Start a chapter

 What are the criteria for forming a chapter?

 You may form a chapter with a minimum of ten members who join the state organization and choose to affiliate with your chapter.
 (Note that a family membership, though more than one person, counts only as one member).
-Once your chapter is established, the State Office will rebate 15% of all dues received from the members in your chapter.
+Once your chapter is established, the corporate office will rebate 15% of all dues received from the members in your chapter.
 These rebates, paid on a quarterly basis, are intended to help fund your chapter activities.

 What are the steps for starting a chapter?

-- Contact the State Office.
+- Contact the state office.
 Our VP-Chapter Liaison will work with you and can call on nearby members to help you.

 - Plan an organizing meeting.
 We can supply you with a printout and mailing labels of Society members in your vicinity.
 You may wish to contact those within reasonable driving distance for help in organizing the meeting, and inform those further away about your intentions to form a chapter.
 Make contacts with any resource people available locally: extension agents, teachers, garden clubs, park and nature center administrators, environmental-type news editors for the local paper.